ZOEgirl: 2006: Disestablishment

-2011: Reunion
+2011–present: Reunion

 After more than four years of inactivity and separation, ZOEgirl reunited on February 27, 2011, for an interview on The Brian Mason Show.
 The group made no plans to create music together, but says that it is still possible.

+In 2025, to celebrate the group's twenty-fifth anniversary, they teased via Facebook that "something special" would be coming.

 Member timeline

 Note: ZOEgirl disbanded in September 2006.
 September 2008 to March 2010 represents spin-off group COLMANblue.